 Would you be able to fit in a submarine tour, snorkelling the 2nd largest coral reef in the world, visiting a Mayan archaeological site or trying an ancient Mayan chocolate recipe in just a few days?
 Probably not!
 This is one of the top places to visit in Mexico, so give yourself some time.

-We highly recommend that you plan a minimum of a week to see all the things to do in Cozumel, you may even want to plan 2 weeks.
+I highly recommend that you plan a minimum of a week to see all the things to do in Cozumel, you may even want to plan 2 weeks.
 With numerous incredible things to do in Mexico, make sure Cozumel is on your list.

 Where is Cozumel?